kptdev/kpt/site/content/en/reference/_index.md

 the correct version of Kubernetes and the CRDs used.
 Kpt provides a few global flags to allows users to specify the schema that should be used.

-By default, kpt will first try to fetch the OpenAPI schema from the cluster given by the current context.
-If that doesn't work, it will silently fall back to using the builtin schema.
+By default, kpt will use the builtin schema.

 ```sh
 --k8s-schema-source